Here’s a question that still haunts many – “Is cold calling still effective?”

 You: Hey Mary!
 We just launched the XYZ feature.
 I wanted to let you know first because you’ve mentioned this feature in passing.
 Would you like to know more about XYZ right away, or should I schedule a meeting?

-Mary: Sure, tell me more. / I’d prefer a meeting scheduled in the evening today. / I’m not interested in the XYZ feature.
+Mary: Sure, tell me more. / I’d prefer a meeting scheduled for the evening today. / I’m not interested in the XYZ feature.

 If the prospect says they’re interested, you can either schedule a meeting or pitch your product/service during the call.
 However, if they say no, use the following script: